Oak-barrel/UnscentedKalmanFilter/README.md

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/UKF/gen_sigma_ps.png" alt="generate sigma points" width="488">

 * The first term generates only one sigma point, which is the mean point (center).
-The second term and the third term can generate two sets of sigma points.
+The second term and the third term can create two sets of sigma points.

 * `lambda` is normally be chosen as `3 - n_x`.